spacetelescope/jwst/CONTRIBUTING.md

 ### Incorporate upstream changes automatically with button on GitHub pull request page

 Usually, GitHub can rebase a branch automatically.
-If you see `This branch is out-of-date with the base branch`, you will have the option to `Update with merge commit` or `Update with rebase`.
-Updating with a rebase is usually cleaner and the better option.
+If you see "**This branch is out-of-date with the base branch**", you will have the option to "**Update with merge commit**" or "**Update with rebase**".
+Updating with a merge commit is usually safer.

-However, if the changes to `main` touch the same lines as your changes, you will see `This branch has conflicts that must be resolved`.
-You will need to manually resolve these conflicts yourself.
+However, if the changes to `main` touch the same lines as your changes, you will see "**This branch has conflicts that must be resolved**".
+You will need to manually resolve these conflicts yourself; follow the steps described on the page.

 ### Incorporate upstream changes manually with `git rebase`